haisamido/SFDaaS/README.md

 Overview
 --------
-A web based implementation of an orbit propagation using the free and open source OreKit [http://orekit.org] a "A free low level space dynamics library".
+A web based implementation of an orbit propagation using the open source OreKit library [http://orekit.org], which is "A free low level space dynamics library".

 Usage
 -----